 The Company has limited financial resources, has no source of operating income and has no assurance that additional funding will be available to it.
-It is anticipated that further exploration and development of the project will be financed in whole or in part by the issuance of additional securities by the Company.
-Although the Company has been successful in the past in financing its initial activities through the issuance of equity securities, there can be no assurance that it will be able to obtain sufficient financing in the future to execute its business plan, particularly with ongoing uncertainty in the global financial markets, and the prevailing investment climate of risk aversion toward mineral exploration companies.
-Further, if the Company is successful in financing its further activities through the issuance of equity securities, this will result in further dilution to the investor, which dilution may be significant and which may also result in a change of control of the Company.
-A discussion of risk factors particular to financial instruments is presented in the audited financial statements for the period ended December 31, 2013.
+It is anticipated that further exploration and development of the projects will be financed in whole or in part by the issuance of additional securities by the Company.
+Although the Company has been successful in the recent past in financing its initial activities through the issuance of equity securities, there can be no assurance that it will be able to obtain sufficient financing in the future to execute its business plan, particularly with ongoing uncertainty in the global financial markets, and the prevailing investment climate of risk aversion particularly in the resource sector.
+A discussion of risk factors particular to financial instruments is presented in the audited financial statements for the year ended December 31, 2014.

-The Company has not commenced commercial mining operations and has no assets other than cash, a modest receivable relating to refundable sales taxes and a small amount of prepaid expenses.
+The Company has not commenced commercial mining operations and has no assets other than cash and cash equivalents, modest receivables and a small amount of prepaid expenses.
 The Company has no history of earnings, and is not expected to generate earnings or pay dividends until the company's exploration project is sold or taken into production.